Drupal-NYC/drupalcampnyc/README.md

 If you find that you can see the site, but the theme was not applied, check out your error/warning messages in the console.
 You may be asked to install a module called optipng.
 Use this command to install it:  `npm install --save optipng-bin`

-If your installation was working but later refuses to load try the following commands to clean up your npm files:

 ## Useful Commands

 `git push` as normal.